Leisure facilities are allowed to continue holding organised classes - such as spin sessions - with more than six participants.

 Meanwhile, the Foreign & Commonwealth Office is still advising UK nationals against taking all but essential international travel.

-When will people be allowed to resume physical contact with a loved one in a bubble scenario?
-I miss my boyfriend of 18 months as we live apart. from Sue in Chester
+When will people be allowed to resume physical contact with a loved one in a bubble scenario? from Sue in Chester

-If you and your boyfriend both live alone and in England, the good news is that from 13 June, you can form a support bubble, which means that you can spend as much as time as you want in each other’s company, inside or outside a house.
+If you and your boyfriend both live alone and in England, you can form a support bubble, which means that you can spend as much as time as you want in each other’s company, inside or outside a house.
 You don’t have to keep a 2m distance from one another, and you can stay overnight at each other’s house.

 If you are living alone, and your partner is in a shared household (or vice versa), matters get complicated.
 You can still form a support bubble with your boyfriend but it will also be with his household, and it would be the only bubble allowed to that household.